Kesh-web/Assignment-3-Part-1-NGINX/README.md

 This assignment focuses on building and configuring a simple automated system to generate and serve system information as a static HTML page.
 The task involves scripting, system administration, and secure server management.
 Specifically, we will:

-- Create a system user for secure script execution.
+- Create a system user for secure script execution.[1]
 - Automate script execution daily using `systemd` services and timers.
 - Configure Nginx to serve the HTML file on an Arch Linux server.
 - Secure the server using a firewall configured with `ufw`.